philc/vimium/README.md

 Vimium supports command repetition so, for example, hitting '5t' will open 5 tabs in rapid succession. `<ESC>` (or `<c-[>`) will clear any partial commands in the queue and will also exit insert and find modes.

+There are some advanced commands which aren't documented here.
+Refer to the help dialog (type `?`) for a full list.

 Custom Key Mappings
 -------------------